Eating too much? Follow these easy ways to avoid mindless eating at home.

 Think food isn’t on your mind?
 Think again!
 According to US research, we make more than 200 food decisions each day, yet the average person thinks they only make 15.
 Decisions like “who, what, where, when and how much” constantly float through our minds, yet many of us are oblivious to them.
 While each of these decisions may seem small, they all have the ability to change our eating behaviours is some way.
 Think about all the food you find yourself eating mindlessly while in front of television, while at your desk or while walking from the kitchen.
 The good news is, small changes to your environment can reduce your mindless eating.
 To make food work for your (instead of against you), follow these easy tips and make mindful eating work for you at home.

 Eat only at the table: Be mindful when eating by eliminating distractions at mealtime.
 Turn the television off, as eating in front of the television increases food intake.
 Create a rule of no eating at your desk or when walking from the kitchen.
 Make sure you are always sitting at the dinner table so you can process that it is mealtime.
 This will make it easier for you to recognise when you have had enough to eat.
+If you don’t have a dining table yet, then perhaps it would be a good idea for you to check out something like this glass dining table and 6 chairs, hopefully having a table and being able to sit at it will help you with your eating habits.

 Put your knife and fork down after each mouthful: Slow down your eating by putting your knife and fork down between each mouthful.
 Taking your time to chew your food brings enjoyment to the eating process and makes it more likely that you will stop eating when you feel satisfied.